How Many Truck Drivers Are in the United States? Numbers and Challenges

 You May Also Like: Do You Need a CDL to Drive Trucks?
 A Quick Overview

-What Percentage of Truck Drivers Are Female?
+What Percentage of Truck Drivers Are Female in 2026?

 Another aspect to consider is the gender distribution within the trucking industry.
 The trucking industry remains predominantly male, with women making up only about 8.4% of the workforce.
 However, efforts are being made to encourage more women to join the profession.
 Some companies are offering training programs and support networks specifically for female drivers, aiming to create a more inclusive environment.